emeans24/CS180Project5/README.md

 Tests for LoginGUI

+    The LoginGUI is used when a client runs the program initially, giving them the option to login, create an account, delete an account, or edit an account.
+This is what leads     to the message screens and allows for users to message one another.
+This is connected to the server class.

     GUI Test 1 for openAndClose() method
         Step 1: Activate Server class, such as through terminal.
         Step 2: Activate LoginGUI class, such as through terminal.